-This committee comprises the three nonexecutive directors and is chaired by G. B. Wainwright.
+This committee comprises the three non-executive directors and is chaired by A. K. Eastgate (previously G B Wainwright).
 The committee met once during the year.
 The terms of reference are available on the company's website www.castings.plc.uk.